 As in the other situations discussed above, it may be possible for us to negotiate an acceptable settlement on your behalf without ever having to file a lawsuit.

 How An Experienced Rideshare Accident Lawyer Can Help

 As a passenger in a rideshare car, you’re at risk of serious and even disabling injuries in an accident.
 You are entitled to payment of the cost of medical treatment of those injuries as well as damages for your pain and suffering.
 We can negotiate with insurance companies or aggressively represent you in court.
 Let one of our experienced attorneys help you get all the compensation you deserve.

 Schedule Your Free Consultation Today

-If you or a loved one have been injured in a rideshare accident, don't delay.
+If you or a loved one have been injured in a rideshare accident, speak to the Best Rideshare Accident Lawyer in California from our team.
 The knowledgeable and highly experienced attorneys at the Law Offices of Eslamboly Hakim are ready to help negotiate with the driver's or other insurers or, if necessary, go to court on your behalf.
 Call us today at 800-LAW-TALK (1-800-529-8255), use the free chat application or fill out the client information form on our home page.